Overview

 Dev Machine Guard is designed to work on top of your existing endpoint infrastructure.

-The script runs periodically or on demand and collects telemetry required to provide visibility into developer machine activity.
+The script runs periodically or on demand and collects the telemetry required to provide visibility into developer machine activity.
 Collected data is securely sent to the StepSecurity platform for analysis and policy evaluation.

 **You can also follow this interactive demo to see how it works:**